QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

 * parametric typing

-As we'll see, the last of options these gives us the best performance, while still maintaining significant flexibility
+As we'll see, the last of options these gives us the best performance, while still maintaining significant flexibility.

 Here's the untyped case